Lasso Meets Horseshoe : A Survey: Lasso and Horseshoe

 The general family of horseshoe-like priors can be constructed as a density split into disjoint intervals as follows:

-\item[Normal scale mixture] The horseshoe-like prior \eqref{eq:hslike} is a Gaussian scale mixture with a Slash normal density, which is in turn a Normal scale mixture of $\operatorname{Pareto}(1/2)$ density, yielding the following representation theorem: \begin{theorem}[\citet{bhadra2017horseshoe}] The horseshoe-like prior in \eqref{eq:hslike} has the following global-local scale mixture representation:
+\item[Normal scale mixture:] The horseshoe-like prior \eqref{eq:hslike} is a Gaussian scale mixture with a Slash Normal mixing density, which is in turn another Gaussian scale mixture of $\operatorname{Pareto}(1/2)$ density, yielding the following representation theorem: \begin{theorem}\citep{bhadra2017horseshoe}.
+The horseshoe-like prior in \eqref{eq:hslike} has the following global-local scale mixture representation:

 \end{theorem} \end{description}